 and we would recommend you perform a diagnostic test over the drive to determine the optimal health of the drive

-Please refer to the following KBA article for performing a diagnostic test on the drive: Setting up and using WD Security and WD Drive Utilities
+Please refer to the following KBA article for performing a diagnostic test on the drive: How to Install and Use WD Security and WD Drive Utilities Features

 Caution: Erasing the drive will remove all its data.
 Please ensure to recover data before erasing the drive.